Set-based value operators for non-stationary Markovian environments: Path Planning in Time-varying Wind Fields

 \textbf{States}.
 A total of $81$ states represent the two-dimensional space, composed of three different regions characterized by their wind variability as shown in Figure~\ref{fig:wind_field}. \begin{enumerate} \item \textbf{Calm wind}.
 In calm states $S_{calm}$, the wind magnitude varies uniformly between $[0, 0.5]$, and the wind direction is uniformly sampled between $[0, 2\pi]$. $S_{calm} = \{(i, j) \ | \ (0, 0)\leq(i, j) \leq (2, 8), \ (6, 0) \leq (i, j) \leq (8, 8)\}.$ \item \textbf{Gusty wind}.
 In states with gusts $S_{gusty}$, wind magnitude is consistently $1$, while the wind direction is uniformly sampled between $[0, 2\pi]$. $S_{gusty} = \{(i,j) \ | \ (3, 3) \leq (i, j) < (6,6) \}$. \item \textbf{Unreliable wind}.
 In unreliable states $S_{unreliable}$, a predictable wind front occasionally moves across an otherwise windless region.
 In other words, the wind magnitude is either $0$ or $1$ and the wind direction varies uniformly between $[\pi/4, \pi/2]$. \end{enumerate}

 \textbf{Actions}.
 The balloon is equipped with an actuator that provides a constant thrust of $1$ in $8$ discretized directions shown in Figure~\ref{fig:wind_field}b.
-The the only stationary action vector with zero magnitude is highlighted in blue in the center of Figure~\ref{fig:wind_field}b.
+The only stationary action vector with zero magnitude is highlighted in blue in the center of Figure~\ref{fig:wind_field}b.
 We assume that the actuation force is enough to move the balloon across one state in wind with magnitude $\leq 0.5$, and is otherwise not strong enough to overcome wind effects.

-\textbf{Transition Probabilities}.
-The transition probabilities in $S_{calm}$ and $S_{gusty}$ are certain.
-At each state $s$, we consider the following neighboring states. \begin{enumerate} \item $\mc{N}(s)$: all $8$ neighboring states of state $s$. \item $\mc{N}(s,a, 0)$: the neighboring state of $s$ in the direction of $a$. \item $\mc{N}(s,a, 1)$: the neighboring state of $s$ in the direction of $a$ plus the two adjacent states as shown in Figure~\ref{fig:neighbors}a. \item $\mc{N}(s,a,2)$: the up and upper-right neighbors of $s$, as shown in Figure~\ref{fig:neighbors}b. \end{enumerate} In the calm wind region, the transition probabilities are given by
+\textbf{Transition Probabilities}. \change{The transition probabilities are region-dependent.
+In the states $[S_{calm}]$ and $[S_{gusty}]$, the transition dynamics are stochastic but stationary in time.
+In the states $[S_{unreliable}]$, the transition dynamics are stochastic but change over time.
+We define} the following neighboring states \change{for each state $s \in [S]$}. \begin{enumerate} \item $\mc{N}(s)$: all $8$ neighboring states of state $s$. \item $\mc{N}(s,a, 0)$: the neighboring state of $s$ in the direction of $a$. \item $\mc{N}(s,a, 1)$: the neighboring state of $s$ in the direction of $a$ plus the two adjacent states as shown in Figure~\ref{fig:neighbors}a. \item $\mc{N}(s,a,2)$: the up and upper-right neighbors of $s$, as shown in Figure~\ref{fig:neighbors}b. \end{enumerate} In the calm wind region, the transition probabilities are given by

 In the gusty wind region, the transition probabilities are given by

 In the unreliable wind region, the transition probabilities vary between transition dynamics $P_s^1$ and $P_s^2$.

 Collectively, $P^1_s$ and $P^2_s$ collectively form the uncertainty set $\mc{P}_s\subset \Delta_{S}^A$ defined at each state.